Sean Evans (basketball): Professional career

 After going undrafted in the 2011 NBA draft, Evans joined Düsseldorf Giants of the 2.
 Bundesliga.
 However, he left the team before appearing in a single game in order to join BG Göttingen of the German Bundesliga.

 The following season, Evans entered the 2012 NBA Development League Draft, being chosen by the Idaho Stampede in the 5th round with the 3rd pick.
 Later, he signed with Idaho.
 He went on to average 12.2 points and 8.4 rebounds per game.

 In July 2013, he signed with Anyang KGC of the Korean Basketball League.
 In May 2014, he joined Indios de San Francisco of the Dominican Republic League, but he left the club without making any appearances with the team.

 On July 23, 2014, Evans signed with Hapoel Eilat of the Israeli Super League.
 He left the team on December in order to join Hapoel Holon, replacing Laurence Bowers on the team's squad.

 On August 29, 2015, he signed with Sakarya Büyükşehir Belediyesi of the Turkish Basketball First League.
 He was the top rebounder of the league, averaging 11.1 per game.

 On January 15, 2017, he signed with Lavrio of the Greek Basket League, replacing Jito Kok on the team's squad.
 On March 14, 2017, he was voted as the Stoiximan.gr MVP of the week along with Vassilis Kavvadas after having 15 points, 9 rebounds, 2 assists and 1 block against Koroivos Amaliadas.

 On June 14, 2017, Evans signed with Promitheas Patras of the Greek Basket League.
 He left Promitheas after appearing in nine games.
 On January 26, 2018, he signed in Argentina with Boca Juniors of the Liga Nacional de Básquet.

 He signed with Ifaistos Limnou of the Greek Basket League on July 18, 2018.
 On August 11, 2019, Evans renewed his contract with the Greek club.
 He averaged 10.6 points and 9.2 rebounds per game during the 2019–20 season.
 On November 11, 2020, Evans returned to Lavrio after three seasons.
 On January 9, 2021, Evans transferred from Lavrio to Ukrainian club BC Prometey.

-On March 14, 2022, he has signed with ratiopharm Ulm of the German Basketball Bundesliga.
+On March 14, 2022, he signed with ratiopharm Ulm of the German Basketball Bundesliga.

+After a stint in Israel, Evans spent the latter half of the 2022–2023 with another Greek club, Karditsa.
+In 9 league games, he averaged 12.9 points and 8.5 rebounds, playing around 29 minutes per contest.
+In April 2023, he finished out the season with the Turkish club Mersin.